top of page

 Do you take insurance?

-No. I am private pay, which protects your privacy and allows us to work without external limitations.
+• I am also private pay, which protects your privacy and allows us to work without external limitations.

 Do you work with couples?